TanyaElizabeth13/MilestoneProject1/README.md

 ![socialicons](/assets/images/socialicons.jpg)

 ---

 #### Design differences

 There are a few differences to the original designs shown in the wireframes.
+These where added for either aesthetic reasons or to fulfill user stories.

 There is now a solid header above the hero image, instead of on top like in the wireframes.
 This choice was made to make the site look cleaner and to make sure the navigation bar is not distracted by the background image.